lille-morille/IDATT1003-2023-Mappe-TrainDispatchSystem/README.md

 ## How to run the tests

 - Enter the command `mvn clean test` in the terminal to run all unit tests for the project
+- Or if you're using IntelliJ IDEA, select "Test Project" from the run configurations

 ## References